Skip to main content

 Python

-from inference_catalyst_tracing import setup
+from inference_catalyst_tracing import agent_span, setup

 from langgraph.graph import END, START, StateGraph